christophetd/nextcloud-docker-compose/README.md

 $ docker-compose up -d
 ```

-You'll need to wait a few minutes on firts launch, as there is some certificate generation involved.
+You'll need to wait a few minutes on first launch, as there is some certificate generation involved.
 Then, you should be able to access your Nextcloud instance!

 ![](screenshot.png)